awsdocs/aws-kms-developer-guide/doc_source/create-primary-keys.md

 **Note**
 IAM policies can give other IAM users and roles permission to manage the CMK\.

-   This step begins the process of creating a [key policy](key-policies.md) for the CMK\.
+   This step starts the process of creating a [key policy](key-policies.md) for the CMK\.
 Key policies are not a shared property of multi\-Region CMKs\.
 You can give your multi\-Region primary CMK and its replicas the same key policy or different key policies\.
-AWS KMS does not synchronize them\.
-You can change the key policy on CMKs at any time\.
+AWS KMS does not synchronize the key policies of multi\-Region keys\.
+You can change the key policy of a CMK at any time\.

 1. Complete the steps for creating the key policy, including selecting key administrators\.
 After you review the key policy, choose **Finish** to create the CMK\.